mpv-player/mpv/DOCS/man/mpv.rst

 ``~/.config/mpv/input.conf``
     key bindings (see `INPUT.CONF`_ section)

-``~/.config/mpv/lua/``
+``~/.config/mpv/scripts/``
-    All files in this directly are loaded as if they were passed to the ``--lua`` option.
+    All files in this directory are loaded as if they were passed to the ``--script`` option.
 They are loaded in alphabetical order, and sub-directories and files with no ``.lua`` extension are ignored.
 The ``--load-scripts=no`` option disables loading these files.